 Yen-Jie Lee PhD '11

-Has pioneered studies of high-density QCD with electron-position annihilation data.
+Has pioneered studies of high-density QCD with proton-proton, heavy-ion and electron-positron annihilation data.

 Research Interests

-Yen-Jie Lee is an experimental particle physicist in the field of proton-proton and heavy-ion physics.
-Utilizing the Large Hadron Colliders, Lee explores matter in extreme conditions, providing new insight into strong interactions and what might have existed and occurred at the beginning of the universe and in the neutron stars.
-His work on jets and heavy flavor particle production in nuclei collisions improves understanding of the quark-gluon plasma, predicted by quantum chromodynamics (QCD) calculations, and the structure of heavy nuclei.
-He also pioneered studies of high-density QCD with electron-position annihilation data.
+Yen-Jie Lee is an experimental particle physicist specializing in proton-proton and heavy-ion collisions.
+Working at the Large Hadron Collider, he probes matter at extreme temperatures and densities, illuminating the dynamics of the strong force and the conditions of the early universe and neutron-star interiors.
+His studies of jets and heavy-flavor production in nucleus-nucleus collisions have advanced understanding of the quark–gluon plasma predicted by quantum chromodynamics and the structure of heavy nuclei.
+He also pioneered investigations of high-density QCD using electron–positron annihilation data by founding and leading the electron-positron alliance collaboration (https://ee-alliance.org/home/)

 Yen-Jie Lee, associate professor at MIT, uses a bell lab machine to demonstrate the mathematical prediction for infinitely long coupled system.
 Learn more and enroll at https://www.edx.org/course/vibrations…